CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 If, after you get familiar with Swem's system, you prefer one method over the other, then use the one you prefer most of the time and the other when you hit a plateau.

-When you reach 125wpm for 5 minutes on unseen material, readable but only barely, stop reviewing the basic theory.
-(Numbers from Swem.)
-Continue to review advanced theory until you have mastered the parts that make sense for your application.